‘General Hospital’ Monday Spoilers: Willow Reaches Out, Shiloh Scrambles, And Jason’s Working The Angles

 — General Hospital (@GeneralHospital) April 9, 2019

-Monday’s episode also will show Spencer approaching Nina, telling her that Valentin is blackmailing him, and General Hospital spoilers detail that Cameron will land in trouble again.
-As The Inquisitr has shared, Cam will learn of a fresh bout of bullying at Aiden’s school and this will cause a lot of chaos.
+Monday’s episode also will show Spencer approaching Nina, telling her that Valentin is blackmailing him — and General Hospital spoilers detail that Cameron will land in trouble again.
+As The Inquisitr has shared, Cam will learn of a fresh bout of bullying at Aiden’s school, and this will cause a lot of chaos.

-In addition, Valentin will reach out to Nora, seemingly to try to shake up the custody situation with Charlotte as Lulu is out of town.
-General Hospital spoilers hint that this will be a wild episode that will set the stage for a crazy week of intense chaos and viewers will want to be sure to check this one out.
+In addition, Valentin will reach out to Nora, seemingly to try to shake up the custody situation with Charlotte, as Lulu is out of town.
+General Hospital spoilers hint that this will be a wild episode — one that will set the stage for a crazy week of intense chaos — and viewers will want to be sure to check this one out.